What Does it Take to Be a Mechanical Engineering Technologist?

 - ProModel

-How do I Become a Mechanical Engineering Technologist?
+What work experience do I need to become a Mechanical Engineering Technologist?

 The table below shows some of the most common industries where those employed in this career field work.